OXSAtoolbox/OXSA/README.md

-# OXSA (Oxford Spectroscopy Analysis) toolbox
+# OXSA (Open-source eXtensible Spectroscopy Analysis) toolbox
-This folder contains the OXSA (Oxford Spectroscopy Analysis) toolbox for developing pipelines for spectroscopy analysis.
+This folder contains the OXSA (Open-source eXtensible Spectroscopy Analysis) toolbox for developing pipelines for spectroscopy analysis.
 It includes code for loading Siemens spectroscopy data, and for spectral fitting/analysis.

-Version: 2.0
+Version: 2.1
-Release date: 2018-05-30
+Release date: 2024-07-08

-Contact: lucian.purvis@cardiov.ox.ac.uk, christopher.rodgers@cardiov.ox.ac.uk
+Contact: ctr28@cam.ac.uk or chris@rodgers.org.uk

 If you use this software in an academic publication, please include the following, or similar, text in your methods section: